 prevents them from having to wait; thus they wait for

-piercings, etc.) prevents them from respecting their own bodies; thus they
+unnatural hair styles and colorings) prevents them from respecting their own bodies;

 disorders prevent them from discovering